What to do when you become an accidental landlord in the UK

 Informing your current mortgage lender

 You must contact your mortgage lender to get their permission to rent out your property.
 Your lender may grant you a Consent to Let, which allows you to let your property for a maximum of 12 months while maintaining your current mortgage.
-Otherwise, you will need to switch your residential mortgage to a buy to let mortgage.
-In this case, you will incur an arrangement fee and the rate of the mortgage may differ from your current rate.
+Otherwise, you will need to switch your residential mortgage to a buy-to-let mortgage.
+In this case, you will incur an arrangement fee and the mortgage rate may differ from your current rate.

 Landlord insurance

-While specific landlord insurance isn’t a legal requirement, you should give it serious consideration.
+While specific landlord insurance isn’t a legal requirement, you should consider it seriously.

 The following types of landlord insurance are available: